zhouzhongyuan/blog/contents/articles/react-internals-part-three-basic-updating/index.md

 );
 ```

 In this case, the update swapped in a completely different component class.
-Feact will just merrily grab the previous component, which would be a `MyCoolComponent`, and tell it to update with the new props `{ someOtherProp: 'hmmm'}`.
+Feact will just naively grab the previous component, which would be a `MyCoolComponent`, and tell it to update with the new props `{ someOtherProp: 'hmmm'}`.
 What it should have done is notice the component type changed, and instead of updating, unmounted `MyCoolComponent` and mounted `SomeOtherComponent`.

 In order to do this, Feact would need: